 Wolf Prize Laureate in Architecture 2010

-David Chipperfield [born 1953, UK], extraordinarily architect has brought great refinement and contemporary interpretation of classical architecture, as a profound principle, rather than merely as an image.
+David Chipperfield (born in 1953, UK), extraordinary architect, has brought great refinement and contemporary interpretation of classical architecture, as a profound principle, rather than merely as an image.